TshepoMooka/OpenWeather/README.md

 # OpenWeather
-School Project using Open Weather Api.
+This is a c-sharp School Project using Open Weather Api.